-Density estimates for Northern Pikeminnow in the MCR increased from <0.1 fish/km in 2001 to 0.8 fish/km in 2010, ranged from 0.2 to 0.5 fish/km between 2011 and 2016, and decreased to <0.1 fish/km in 2017 and 2018 (Figure 22).
-Season was a significant predictor of Northern Pikeminnow density (P = 0.0007), with fall densities nearly 10 times greater than spring densities.
-The annual rate of population growth for Northern Pikeminnow density differed significantly between flow regimes (P < 0.001), with a decreasing population growth rate after the flow regime change.
+Density estimates for Northern Pikeminnow in the MCR increased from <0.1 fish/km in 2001 to 0.8 fish/km in 2010, ranged from 0.3 to 0.5 fish/km between 2011 and 2016, and decreased to 0.1 fish/km in 2017 to 2019 (Figure 22).
+The count density of Northern Pikeminnow density differed significantly between seasons (P = 0.0007), with fall densities (0.3 to 0.5 fish/km) nearly 10 times greater than spring densities (<0.05 fish/km).
+The annual rate of population growth of Northern Pikeminnow differed significantly between flow regimes (P = 0.002; effect size: -46%, CRI: -63% to -28%), with a decreasing population growth rate after the flow regime change.
 Abundance and capture efficiency were not estimated for Northern Pikeminnow because of small samples sizes.
 However, 3 of 5 captures in 2017 and 2 of 3 captures in 2018 were recaptures (including between and within year recaptures), which suggests a high recapture rate for this species in the study area.

 Estimates of Northern Pikeminnow density were greater in Reach 3 than in Reach 4, and increased with decreasing river kilometre, which represents increasing proximity to Arrow Lakes Reservoir (Figure 22).
 Northern Pikeminnow distribution was slightly further upstream in 2014 and 2015 than other years but overall there was little difference in distribution among years (Figure 23).
-The effect of the flow regime on distribution of Northern Pikeminnow was not significant (P = 0.7)
+The effect of the flow regime on distribution of Northern Pikeminnow was not significant (P = 0.7; effect size: 0%, CRI: -2% to 3%).

-Figure 22: Count density estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for Northern Pikeminnow in the middle Columbia River study area, from 2001 to 2018.
+Figure 22: Count density estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for Northern Pikeminnow in the middle Columbia River study area, from 2001 to 2019.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
 The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.
 Revelstoke Dam is located at RKm 238.

-Figure 23: Effect of year on the distribution (with 95% credible intervals) of Northern Pikeminnow densities by year in the middle Columbia River study area, 2001 to 2018.
+Figure 23: Effect of year on the distribution (with 95% credible intervals) of Northern Pikeminnow densities by year in the middle Columbia River study area, 2001 to 2019.
 Positive values indicate an upstream shift in distribution and negative values indicate a downstream shift.
 The dotted line represents the implementation of the minimum flow release and REV5 operations.